- LL.B from University of Victoria

 - Law Society of British Columbia 2005

-Lisa graduated from law school in 2001 and was called to the bar in 2005, after spending three years in Chiapas, Mexico working for a human rights organization assisting indigenous communities with land claims, indigenous rights and international law.
+Before beginning her articles, Lisa spent three years in Chiapas, Mexico working for a human rights organization assisting indigenous communities with land claims, indigenous rights and international law.
 She is a current member of the executive and past co-chair of the constitutional section of the CBA, participates in Access ProBono, and works with numerous community organizations.
+She has an LLB (UVic), MA (UBC) and BA (UBC).